-The implementation of Little Wandle Letters and Sounds has seen improved phonics provision.
-This was seen in improved outcomes for pupils leaving EYFS and for those currently in Y1/2 who are making rapid progress.
+The implementation of Little Wandle Letters and Sounds continues to see improved phonics provision.
+This was seen in improved outcomes for pupils leaving EYFS and for those currently in Y1/2 who achieved well.

-The continued use of TT Rockstars to support with multiplication tables knowledge has supported strong outcomes in the Multiplication Tables Check for Y4 pupils.
+The continued use of TT Rockstars to support with multiplication tables knowledge has again supported strong outcomes in the Multiplication Tables Check for Y4 pupils.

 A continued focus on curriculum development has ensured that we have a curriculum which is fit for purpose, builds on prior learning and gives all children the knowledge and skills they require.
 Subject leaders have ensured that pupils have a voice in designing and refining the curriculum.
 Curriculum leaders have ensured there are curriculum 'enhancements' such as visits, visitors into school etc, to increase pupils' 'cultural capital' and knowledge.
+As a result of this, pupils are engaged in learning and enjoy their lessons and are accessing a range of extra-curricular activities.